|

 | Welcome to my web site.

-basis.
+The work that I make is mostly one of a kind stoneware.
 I prefer to let forms and surfaces develop and evolve from firing

 to firing.
 I hope you'll find some interesting images and informative text. |